One of the most influential records ever. Consistently good across each song.

 Despite its name, I think this is a very gloomy and mediocre record.

-I discovered Bob Dylan very late in my life (and his), but this is a fantastic record.
-Bob Dylan's 115th Dream made me smile wide as I reached the Amstel when I listened to the record.
+Fantastic record.
+I want to remember how Bob Dylan's 115th Dream made me smile wide as I reached the Amstel river while walking and listening to the record.

 I think this is great because of many reasons: it's acoustic and shows Cobain's skill, it's very well balanced, it shows the breadth of Cobain's musical influences, and it's raw.
 Genuine.
 A great record.